sunrise-choir/spec/spec.md

 #### Hash Computation

-To compute the hash of a message, you can not use the signing encoding, but the hash computation is based on it.
+To compute the hash of a message, you can not use the signing encoding directly, but the hash computation is based on it.
 The signing encoding always results in valid unicode.
 Represent this unicode in [utf-16](https://en.wikipedia.org/wiki/UTF-16).
 This encoding is a sequence of code units, each consisting of two bytes.
 The data to hash is obtained from these code units by only keeping the less significant byte.

 Example: Suppose you want to compute the hash for `"ß"`, the corresponding utf8 is `[22, C3, 9F, 22]`.
 In big-endian utf16, this is `[(22, 0), (DF, 0), (22, 0)]`, in little-endian utf16, this is `[(0, 22), (0, DF), (0, 22)]`.
 In both cases, the sequence of less signifiant bytes per code unit is `[22, DF, 22]`.
 That is the byte array over which to compute the hash.